This site presents a reference view of an IDDAS-compatible implementation.

 There are no hidden terms.

-Small and large organizations operate under the exact same protocol rule.
+Small and large organizations operate under the same rule structure.

 A meaningful action creates an activation.